At a Glance

 The starting point for treatment at Caron Ocean Drive is a thorough assessment and psychiatric evaluation, which are reviewed by our experienced team to develop a treatment plan for each patient’s specific needs, including therapies for trauma as indicated.
 The modalities used at Caron Ocean Drive to treat trauma include:

 - Cognitive behavioral therapy (CBT) uses therapeutic strategies to help change distorted thinking patterns.
 It has been demonstrated to be effective for a range of problems.
-Our experienced therapist will work with you to identify the core beliefs and barriers that are blocking your recovery.
+Our experienced therapists will work with you to identify the core beliefs and barriers that are blocking your recovery.

 - Narrative therapy incorporates the stories people tell themselves about their experiences as a way to help them identify and harness their own strengths to resolve issues.